 - My Religion Doth Protest Too Much: Their reputation as good, well-behaved Catholic boys didn't stop them from making "Devil in a Midnight Mass", a song about the sexual abuse of children by Catholic clergy, and "Viking Death March", which included shots taken at people who use religion as an excuse for hate and oppression.

-- Nobody Loves the Bassist: All off the band members have separate wikipedia pages of their own, except Jon, the bassist.
+- Nobody Loves the Bassist: All of the band members have separate Wikipedia pages of their own, except Jon, the bassist.

 - Protest Song: Numerous, in case you weren't sure whether they're a punk band or not.

 - The aforementioned "Devil in a Midnight Mass"